jvirtanen/fields/README.md

 or file.
 The record separator may be either CR, LF or CRLF, and the field delimiter may be any ASCII character except CR or LF.

-Fields supports two methods of embedding field delimiters and record separators into fields: quoting and escaping.
+Fields supports one method of embedding field delimiters and record separators into fields: quoting.
 When quoting, a field containing a field delimiter, record separator or quote character must be enclosed within quote characters.
 Additionally, a quote character within a field must be escaped with another quote character.
-When escaping, any character preceded by the escape character is interpreted literally.
-The quote character or escape character may be any ASCII character except the field delimiter, CR or LF.
+The quote character  may be any ASCII character except the field delimiter, CR or LF.

 Given the field delimiter is set to `,` and the quote character to `"` (built-in configuration `fields_csv`), Fields reads data that is in compliance with [RFC 4180][].
-Given the field delimiter is set to HT and quoting and escaping are disabled (built-in configuration `fields_tsv`), Fields reads data that is in compliance with the [text/tab-separated-values][TSV] MIME type.
+Given the field delimiter is set to HT and quoting is disabled (built-in configuration `fields_tsv`), Fields reads data that is in compliance with the [text/tab-separated-values][TSV] MIME type.

 See `include/fields.h` for reference documentation.